 First, let’s take a closer look at a 401k and find out what it is.
 You'll then understand if you're eligible for a 401k and how it can affect your retirement.

 A 401k is an employer-sponsored plan

-You can set up a portion of your paycheck to be automatically contributed to your 401k.
+You can set up a portion of your paycheck to automatically contribute to your 401k.
 When you do this, you’ll enjoy the fact that your contribution is made with your pre-tax dollars.

-Additionally, some employers will send contributions to your 401k.
+Additionally, some employers will send contributions to your 401k, which is pretty much free money, a major difference between IRA and 401k accounts.
 This is known as a company “match.”

 A few include a 403(b) and a 457(b).
-Even without any of these employer-sponsored plans, you still have options to build your retirement savings.
+And even without any of these employer-sponsored plans, you still have options to build your retirement savings.

 How much can you contribute?

 If you are eligible to contribute to a 401k, there are some limitations on how much you can contribute.
 It is important to note that these limits are set by the IRS, not your employer.